-Before you start with the most luxurious bed linens and accessories, think about the foundations of your bed.
-A bed is not a bed without a cloud-like duvet or some perfectly suited pillows – and by cloud-like we mean those fluffy cotton wool types.
-“After about 10 years use, your duvet may need replacing,” advises Sue, “Select a duvet suitable for your bedroom – think about if it is heated, etc. – and how warm or cold you and your partner feel in bed.”
+Before you start with the more luxurious bed linens and accessories, think about the foundations of your bed.
+A bed is not a bed without a cloud-like duvet (and by cloud-like we mean those fluffy cotton wool types) or some perfectly suited pillows.
+“After about 10 years use, your duvet may need replacing,” advises Sue, a one-time Harrods buyer for over 30 years.
+“Select a duvet suitable for your bedroom.
+Think about if it is heated, etc. and how warm or cold you and your partner feel in bed.”

 Duvet construction and casing are two other factors which are important to consider.
-Quilting and baffle walls (walls of fabric which create deep chambers in the duvet) are the best way to retain the duvet shape and heat whilst “a high-quality, down-proof casings will improve the weight and handle (feel) of the duvet.”
+Quilting and baffle walls (walls of fabric which create separate chambers in the duvet) are the best way to retain the duvet shape and heat whilst “a high-quality, down-proof casing will improve the weight and handle (feel) of the duvet.”

 Your choice of pillow filling will be determined by personal preferences, of course, but we know expert advice when we hear it.
-Sue claims that “down fillings are the lightest and most comfortable duvets to sleep under” but if you’re in the market for something a little more sensitive, Gingerlily’s silk duvets are hypoallergenic.
-For the finest down duvets, turn your thoughts to our cooler cousins like Poland and Hungary or (for the very best) Iceland for its Eider down—“a rare raw material, difficult to collect and that needs lots of TLC to process it.”
+Sue claims that “down fillings are the lightest and most comfortable duvets to sleep under”, but if you’re in the market for something a little more sensitive, Gingerlily’s silk duvets are hypoallergenic.
+For the finest down duvets, turn your thoughts to our cooler cousins in Poland and Hungary or (for the very best) Iceland for its Eider down—“a rare raw material, difficult to collect and that needs lots of TLC to process it.”

 Most bed linen materials usually fall within the categories of cotton, silk or linen and, luckily, Sue tells us that “all are natural fibres which are breathable, thus helping to regulate body temperature.”
 But they do have specific functions which can be decided by your personal preference.

 The classic, freshly-made bed material is undoubtedly one dressed in a cloud of pure cotton sheets.
-And not just any cotton, of course – “Egyptian cotton is one of the finest,” Sue – a one-time Harrods buyer for over 30 years – reveals, “Being made from a long staple fibre, it gives a smooth, crisp finish.”
+And not just any cotton, of course.
+“Egyptian cotton is one of the finest,” Sue reveals, “Being made from a long staple fibre, it gives a smooth, crisp finish.”

-It might seem like a lot of work but – trust us – it’s worth it.
+It might seem like a lot to take in but, trust us, it’s worth it.
 They say you’ve got to make your bed and lie in it so now that we’ve sorted our downs from our togs, we don’t mind if we do!